PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-13 10:38:02
+Last updated: 2024-04-13 10:38:39
-Random Quote: I will not be remembered as Set Arys the Unworthy.
-I will not soil my cloak.  -  Arys Oakheart
+Random Quote: If we're together long enough I hope that one day you see yourself like I do. - Kevin